Weather Forecast For Medford - NewsBreak

 Weather Forecast For Medford

-MEDFORD, OR(Updated at 8am ET)Here's your weather forecast for the next four days.
+MEDFORD, WI(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunday, August 29